tcapelle/cw-axolotl/README.md

 # CW-Axolotl-CLI - Unified Axolotl Training CLI

+> Note: This is my own research CLI tool that leverages tcapelle/triton_eval repo.
+It is axolotl based but is using my own docker images and rewards functions.
+It would be easy to adapt to use generic axolotl training anyway.

 A Kubernetes-based command-line interface for managing machine learning training jobs, specifically designed for [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl) fine-tuning workflows on GPU clusters.

 ## Features